What is an electron microscope (EM)?

 A vast range of processing methods and technologies are available for both materials and biological specimens.
 These processes and associated instrumentation include chemical fixation, embedding and ultra-thin sectioning of biological material, and the thinning of metal specimens prior to TEM examination.
 The resultant specimens are typically held during observation on TEM support grids.

 Our own range of vacuum evaporators are designed to deposit thin carbon support films onto TEM grids, to improve mechanical strength and allow larger areas of specimens to be observed without being hidden behind the grid bars.
-Vacuum evaporators are also used to create metal and carbon surface replicas of materials that cannot be observed directly - see Product Information.
+Vacuum evaporators are also used to create metal and carbon surface replicas of materials that cannot be observed directly - see: Systems & Equipment.